See Snyk Advisor.

 - A direct dependency is a package you include in your own project.

-- A deep dependency (also known as an indirect, chained, or transitive dependency), is a package that is used by one of your direct dependencies.
+- An indirect dependency (also known as a deep, chained, or transitive dependency), is a package that is used by one of your direct dependencies.

 A set of cultural philosophies, practices, and tools that combines software development and IT operations, to shorten the systems development life cycle.